8 Ways to Naturally Support Your Mental Health This Winter

 Winter blues are a name for juuust what I described above.. kind of just feeling off.
 But it is not so severe that it is considered depression or seasonal affective disorder (commonly referred to by the acronym SAD… which is entirely fitting).

-If you feel like you are unable to stay on top of everyday tasks and personal care, or have no energy to even get out of bed, that’s a good indicator that you may be experiencing more than winter blues.
-If that’s that case, I strongly recommend you reaching out to a medical professional that specializes in mental health.
+If you feel like you are unable to stay on top of everyday tasks and personal care or have no energy to even get out of bed, that’s a good indicator that you may be experiencing more than winter blues.
+If that’s the case, I strongly recommend you reach out to a medical professional that specializes in mental health.
 They can help give you more appropriate feedback, resources, and advice to treat your symptoms.

 The following wellness tips may definitely help you as well, but they are more well-suited for those experiencing the less-severe winter blues.